roshantaneja/School_Notes/80_Learning_Education/81_High_School/81.10 Junior_Year/81.13_AP_Language/0_Anthropocene/Review - Pomegranates.md

 Mr Rao died last month.
 I had left for camp the day before and didn't learn about it until I returned three weeks later.
 The grief was slow, as writer Trebor Healy put it in A Horse Named Sorrow, "I felt my heart crack, slowly, like a pomegranate, spilling its seeds."

 Throughout mythology, pomegranates have referenced death in one way or another.
 Pomegranate seeds are what Hades used to entrap Persephone in the underworld for six months a year; in Ancient Egypt, pomegranates were buried with the dead to help them pass into the afterlife.
-They were also said to symbolise death, paradise, and temptation.
+They were also said to symbolise life, paradise, and temptation.
 But they also represent fertility and life.
 The thousands of seeds seem symbolic of wishing someone life.
 Often, pomegranate seeds are crushed underfoot at weddings to ensure a fertile wedding with many children.

-I don't try to think about my own mortality.
+I don't try to think about my mortality.
+Why?
+As Andy Dufresne said in Shawshank Redemption, "Get busy living or get busy dying".
 Still, standing beneath the branches of my pomegranate tree, I can't help but feel that I, too, have taken on the herculean task of … living.
 The tree’s very existence is interwoven with the cycles of life and death.
 The tree, roots, and branches all shared the same soil with another now-gone tree, inviting me to ponder life’s impermanence.
-Seneca once said, “It is not that we have a short time to live, but that we waste a lot of it.”.
+Seneca once said, “It is not that we have a short time to live, but that we waste a lot of it”.
 Perhaps he’s right.

 Just as these pomegranate seeds burst forth from their leathery skin, only to be consumed and eventually gone, so do our lives unfurl, vibrant but brief.
 Each seed is like a life, a single moment, fleeting and lovely.
 We devour these seeds, thinking that one day, we will run out – for the tree, for Mr Rao, for all of us.
 But for now, they offer the sweetest (or most sour) lesson: that life, with all of its tasks, is meant to be savoured, one moment at a time.